karlwilcox/website-build/reviews/books/_posts/2022-06-24-murder-in-my-backyard.md

 human interest in the story arc of the lead character but nowhere near the league of Jimmy Perez especially.
-A pedestrian work that I probably would not have read if had not had Ann's name on the cover but as noted elsewhere, the early work was the necessayr grounding for the later big hitters!
+A pedestrian work that I probably would not have read if had not had Ann's name on the cover but as noted elsewhere, the early work was the necessary grounding for the later big hitters!